SERIEMEN/rachaels-portfolio/README.md

 - Advanced SQL
 - Python for Data Science

 ![Banner Image](your_banner_image_url_here)

 ## About Me 🚀

-I'm a passionate **Data Analyst|Data Scientist and Machine learning** with experience in **[Excel, Power BI and SQLtechnologies you're proficient in]**.
+I'm a passionate **Data Analyst|Data Scientist and Machine learning** with experience in **[Excel, Power BI and SQL]**.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🌱 Currently learning: **[new technologies or skills you're currently learning]**
 - 🔭 Working on: **[current projects or side-projects]**